nullexp/finman-docs/README.md

 FinMan is a microservices-based financial management system designed to handle various financial tasks, including user management, transaction processing, role management, and authentication.
 The system is built using Go and follows a hexagonal architecture to promote maintainability and scalability.

+## Helitech Company Task

+This project is a solution to a task provided by Helitech.
+For more information about Helitech, visit [Helitech Technology](https://heli.technology/).

+### Task Description

+The task involves creating a system for managing financial affairs with the following requirements:

+1. **Transaction Management**:
+   - Allow registration and tracking of financial transactions with details such as transaction type (deposit or withdrawal), amount, and date.

+2. **Deposit and Withdrawal**:
+   - Users should be able to deposit and withdraw from their accounts.

+3. **User Authentication and Management**:
+   - Implement an authentication system to manage access to data and manage users with different roles.

+4. **Microservice Architecture**:
+   - Use microservice architecture to separate different parts of the application.

+5. **gRPC Communication**:
+   - Use gRPC for service communication.

+6. **Protobuf for API**:
+   - Use Protobuf for defining APIs.

+7. **Separation of UI and Business Logic**:
+   - Separate the user interface from business logic.

+8. **Database Migration**:
+   - Use database migration for managing schemas.

+9. **Password Hashing**:
+   - Use Bcrypt for hashing passwords.

+10. **Session Management**:
+    - Use JWT for managing sessions.

+11. **Notifications**:
+    - Send notifications after any transaction.

+12. **Concurrent Transaction Management**:
+    - Handle concurrent transactions properly.

+13. **Testing**:
+    - Implement unit tests and integration tests.

+14. **API Documentation**:
+    - Document the API using Swagger.

+15. **Readme Documentation**:
+    - Add a README to explain how to use the system.

 ## Architecture

 ![Architecture Diagram](architecture.png)